kanidm/kanidm/book/src/developers/designs/application_passwords.md

 ### Application Entries

-A new class for applications will be added that has an associated reference to a set of groups that are allowed access.
+A new class for applications will be added.
+Each application will have a single associated group so only members of this group will be able to bind with the application password for the associated application.

-(NOTE: It could be good to make this a group such that members of the group inherit "memberof=application X".
-This would make presentation of application password links in the UI easier since we can then do a search on (memberof && class = application).
-Alternately we don't need this since we can in-memory cache applications and just compare their member sets to the user sessions memberof)
+(NOTE: Should we also disallow the creation of application passwords for an application if the user is not a member of the associated group?
+This will complicate reference integrity, as removing a member will require to remove the application password.)

 Applications need to have service-account like properties where tokens can be generated for them.
-These are optional since an anonymous bind to kanidm and searching under the basedn will continue to work.
+These are optional since an anonymous bind to kanidm and searching under the basedn or application base dn will continue to work.

 Application should have a URL reference to help admins identify where the application may be located or accessed.